-For the Well Dressed Sol

-Irv Shirt is a sin without

-think we had fashion in Vie

-as Charlie's Black Pajamas,

-the fashion scene.
+For the Well Dressed Soldier to be seen during cold weather without his OD Irv Shirt is a sin without equal in the fashion world of Vietnam.
+You didn't think we had fashion in Vietnam?
+Though they're not quite as well known yet as Charlie's Black Pajamas, the Irv shirt and the Boonie hat are gaining on the fashion scene.